jimy-salem-52/AI-Projects-Machine-Learning/README.md

 The first trial used 6000 random images and revealed class imbalances.
 Therefore, the strategy in the second trial was to select a balanced number of images between classes.

-## Butterfly Dataset:

-The trial was done using 3000 images with the 75 unique labels generated.
-One of the issues is generating the evaluation and it will be challenging to perceive the 75 different unique labels, therefore a plotting of training/test accuracy and training/test loss showed the best model

 ## Models Used and their issues - Computer Vision

 1. ViT: judging from the confusion matrix, some classes weren't identified , ViT requires a high number of data that wasn't represented in this project